 However, you may discourage such actions during training and exercises to teach obedience to your Fox Terrier.
 You should award treats for proper gestures or actions as a gesture of appreciation for your pooch.

-Before we move on to how often Terriers shed, let’s find out the answer to, “Do fox terriers shed their hair at all?”
-All Fox Terrier breeds shed in different degrees.
+All Fox Terrier breed variations shed in different degrees.
 The Wire Fox Terrier sheds very little, while moderate shedding is showed by the Toy Fox Terrier.
 The Smooth variety, on the other hand, sheds the most amongst the three common Fox Terrier breeds.

 Their hairs shed quite easily if you pet them every now and then, and may stick tenaciously to your belongings.
 However, brushing and grooming their coat should keep the situation at bay.